The characters of the movie were based on real people.

 Before he directed movies, Peter Greengrass started out shooting documentaries about war zones.

-Matt Damon and Greg Kinnear have previously appeared together in the movie Stuck on You in 2003.
+Matt Damon and Greg Kinnear has previously appeared together in the movie Stuck on You in 2003.

 Khalid Abdalla, the Freddie character in Green Zone, has also worked with Director Greengrass before in the movie, United 93.